This information is for prospective PhD candidates and applies to both the standard PhD and PhD professional doctorate programs.

 Step 4: Meet potential supervisors

-Following an internal review of your documents, the Director of Studies will inform you within three weeks of receiving your expression of interest whether there is a supervisor available to supervise your proposed topic.
+Following an internal review of your documents, the HDR Convenor will inform you within three weeks of receiving your expression of interest whether there is a supervisor available to supervise your proposed topic.
 If there is, you will be asked to attend an interview (this can be done over phone/Skype if you are not based in Canberra).